 The very first festival was a long weekend of music hosted by local churches and venues, with a final concert headlined by Dizzy Gillespie.
 Since then, the weekend event has grown to a 10-day affair, with over 200 performances scheduled across north Alabama.

 The W.C.
 Handy Festival is unlike traditional main stage events, where all acts perform from a single, central venue.
-Festival organizers consciously take a community approach, scheduling events at locations and businesses throughout The Shoals as a way to promote exploration of our diverse community, while fostering economic development.
+Every July, festival organizers consciously take a community approach, scheduling events at locations and businesses throughout The Shoals as a way to promote exploration of our diverse community, while fostering economic development.
 Each year, we discover new bands and new restaurants to love.
-For up-to-date information and a schedule of events, visit the W.C.
+For up-to-date information and a schedule of annual events, visit the W.C.
 Handy Music Festival’s website.